du-nt/css-project/README.md

 ## Deployment

 The site is deployed to Firebase Hosting for live launching.
-Click on the link below to see how it works__ https://css-project-e7fe1.web.app/
+Click on the link below to see how it works <br />
+https://css-project-e7fe1.web.app/